Venezuela's Chavez heads to Cuba for medical treatment

 Most economists expect Venezuela will devalue its bolivar currency after heavy spending in the run-up to the October vote.

-The currency has weakened sharply in the country's black market for dollars in recent months.
-Greenbacks now trade at almost four times the official rate of 4.3 bolivars.
+The currency has weakened sharply in the country's black market for U.S. dollars in recent months - the dollar now trades at almost four times the official rate of 4.3 bolivars.

-(Additional reporting by Eyanir Chinea, Marianna Parraga and Mario Naranajo; Editing by Daniel Wallis and Stacey Joyce)
+(Additional reporting by Eyanir Chinea, Marianna Parraga and Mario Naranajo in Caracas and Alonso Soto in Brasilia; Editing by Daniel Wallis, Stacey Joyce and Paul Simao)